Rsantct/pe.audio.sys/pe.audio.sys/doc/05_Configuration.md

 Take the given `config.yml.example` as a guide for your custom config.

+Main points to check for:

+    [ ] system_card: hw:ALSANAME

+    [ ] jack_backend_options: -r SAMPLERATE -p PERIODSIZE -n PERIODS [--shorts] [--softmode]

-Use here the dummy sound backend, with the proper channels dimension, like your actual sound card.
+        You can select here the dummy sound backend, with a channels dimension like your actual sound card.

+    [ ] loudspeaker: YOUR_LOUDSPEAKER

 ## [  ] sound card's mixer setting